isaacfungg/obsidian/coding/AWS/Complete Study/Need to review 1.md

 	* Provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.

 #### AWS Support
-`AWS Knowledge Center`
-* Answer
-	* A repository of informational articles and best practices for using AWS services and features, addressing common user questions and issues.
 `AWS Health Dashboard`
 * Answer
 	* Provides real-time visibility into the health of AWS services and accounts, alerting users to ongoing issues and planned maintenance events.
 `Infrastructure Event Management`
 * Answer
 	* Part of AWS Support, offering planning and support for customers expecting high-traffic events, ensuring their AWS environment is optimized for scale and reliability.
-`Concierge Support Team`
-* Answer
-	* Part of AWS Support that provides account and billing guidance, and specialized attention from AWS to Business and Enterprise support plan customers.

 #### Others
 `ElastiCache`